This is a ranking of colleges and universities based solely on the popularity of their Horticulture program. Read the methodology here.

 It is hard to beat Seattle Community College - South Campus if you wish to study Horticulture.
 Located in Seattle, Washington, this institution is a logical option for students who enjoy the exhilaration of a popular city.

 About 0.0% of Seattle Community College - South Campus' campus are not Washington residents, so, you will have lots of chances to befriend undergraduates throughout the country.
-Seattle Community College - South Campus offers a few online degree programs, with general business the most well liked.
+Seattle Community College - South Campus does not require freshmen to live on-campus.
 Want to learn more about Seattle Community College - South Campus' campus?
 Take a virtual tour.

 It's difficult to beat Lake Washington Institute of Technology if you want to pursue Horticulture as a major.
 The location of Kirkland, Washington, is satisfactory for students who prefer a less busy, suburban space.

 Freshman students are not required to live on-campus at Lake Washington Institute of Technology.
-Interested in Nursing?
-It's the most popular major at this school.
+Since 0.0% of Lake Washington Institute of Technology's population resides outside Washington, you'll have lots of chances to meet students from all over the continent.
 Check out some school videos to learn more about what's happening on campus.

 It's hard to beat Washington State University if you want to study Horticulture.
 After getting their bachelor's degree, Horticulture students generally make about $35,879 in their early careers.
 Students who enjoy a more slow-paced life will appreciate Washington State University's location in the small town of Pullman, Washington.